-NCBE performs score services only for MBE scores that are seven years old or less.
-For scores older than seven years, examinees should contact their testing jurisdiction or the jurisdiction where admission is being sought to obtain admission rules pertaining to older MBE scores.
+NCBE performs score services only for MBE scaled scores that are seven years old or less.
+For scores older than seven years, examinees should contact their testing jurisdiction or the jurisdiction to which they are seeking admission to obtain admission rules pertaining to older MBE scores.
+Contact information for jurisdictions can be found on the Bar Admission Offices page at www.ncbex.org.